lhassel/Intermediate_Arduino/README.md

 The Photointerrupter was an assignment that created a circuit that turned on an LED when a piece of paper went in between the legs of it.
 In this assignment I learned how to use a photointerrupter.
 This assignment was pretty easy and simple for me.
 Next time I would get help on my code so that I can move onto the next assignment faster.

+LED Blink Revisited was an assignment created to re-introduce LED's and Arduinos.
+I didn't learn anything in this assignment because I was taught how to wire an LED to an Arduino last year.
+This assignment was reallyy easy for me.
+I would not do anything different next time.